 “You failed, it’s your fault.”
 “You need to fix things.”
 “You can’t talk to people.
 No talking.
 You can’t trust them.”
 “Don’t trust anyone but yourself.”
 “Trust only in us, we know the truth that others can’t see.”

 These were the words that rang loud in my head repeatedly the day after the Paris attacks in November, 2015.
-Trusting these comments, I decided that I would stop talking to my friends, stopped eating, and shut myself in my room, for fear that they would interfere with my task of “fixing things”.
+Trusting these comments, I decided that I would stop talking to my friends, stop eating, and shut myself in my room, for fear that they would interfere with my task of “fixing things”.

 To put things into context, I had been becoming increasingly confused about my experiences throughout the previous weeks.
 Earlier that year in March, I had been sent to hospital by my psychiatrist.
 I didn’t know what was going on; I didn’t understand why he was concerned and why I was in hospital.
 All I had wanted to do was become a plant, become one with nature and ultimately omnipresent.
 “Be one with nature, be one with all…” kept playing in a loop in my head.
 Lots of other jumbled thoughts about nature and the universe intruded my usually organized stream of consciousness.
 I felt extremely connected to my surroundings, the trees and birds were calling me, and colours and sounds were more vivid as if on full HD.
 I stopped consuming human food, surviving only on a plant diet of sunlight and water.
 I had finally unlocked the answer to the universe.
 I saw a diagram on a whiteboard that essentially read: the answer to life is death.
 After a few questions from my psychiatrist, I found myself in the Psychiatric Assessment Unit (PAU) of Vancouver General Hospital for the first time in my life, certified by two doctors, unable to leave.
 The 11 days in hospital went by in a blur, I met with doctors, residents, nurses and was put on medication.
 I was told that I had a reaction to a stressful event (I almost lost my mom to an autoimmune disorder), and that my thoughts of becoming a plant and omnipresent were not based in reality.
 Then right back into life I went, finishing up my school term and final exams despite a deep sense of loss of my sense of self, and ability to trust myself.
 I white-knuckled through the depression that followed my first hospital stay, but it didn’t last long.
 I would soon later be hospitalized for a suicide attempt in May, and once more in October for very low mood that wouldn’t lift and audible thoughts.